When people throw out conversation advice, they often mix up the terms introversion and shyness.

 - If you would like to be more social but feel anxious about meeting new people, this is a result of shyness.
 You don’t have to become extraverted to overcome shyness.
 But you can learn to be more outgoing and confident socially so you get your social fix.
 That’s just a matter of learning better social skills and overcoming limiting thinking about yourself in relation to others.

-If you’d like to learn more about overcoming shyness and being more outgoing and confident, sign up for my free newsletter.
+If you’d like to learn more about overcoming shyness and being more outgoing and confident, sign up for my newsletter.
 In it I share tips, videos and more not found anywhere else on the web.

 (image courtesy of Angelo Gonzalez via Flikr)